SNPs and Alleles

 An allele is a specific version of a genetic variant.
 At a given position in your DNA, different people may carry different versions (alleles) of the same genetic code.

-Sometimes, a genetic difference comes down to just one DNA building block being changed.
+Sometimes a genetic difference comes down to a single DNA building block being changed.
 For example, one person may have an A at a specific position in their DNA, while another person has a C at that same position.

 These single-letter differences are called single nucleotide polymorphisms, or SNPs.

 Because DNA is made up of four bases—A, T, C, and G—there are technically four possible alleles at any SNP location.
-In practice, however, most SNPs only have two common alleles.
+In practice, though, most SNPs only have two common alleles.

 Scientists often describe alleles as major or minor, based on how common they are in a population:

-Importantly, whether an allele is considered major or minor depends on the population being studied.
-An allele that is minor in one ethnic group may be major in another.
+Whether an allele is considered major or minor depends on the population being studied.
+An allele that's minor in one ethnic group may be major in another.

 An effect allele is the allele associated with an increased likelihood of a specific trait or outcome.

-• They are more often minor, but not always
+• They're more often minor, but not always.

-When an effect allele increases the likelihood of developing a disease or condition, it is often referred to as a risk allele.
+When an effect allele increases the likelihood of developing a disease or condition, it's often called a risk allele.

-A risk allele is an allele that scientific research has associated with an increased likelihood of a specific trait or health condition.
+A risk allele is an allele that scientific research has linked to an increased likelihood of a specific trait or health condition.

-In many cases, the risk allele is the minor allele (the less common version of a SNP), but this is not always true.
+In many cases the risk allele is the minor allele (the less common version of a SNP), but this isn't always true.
 An allele can be considered a risk allele regardless of how common it is in the population.

 • Multiple genetic variants (not just one SNP)